 - Quick assembly and quick ignition start.

-- Mower fits handily in a garage or shed for storage.
+- The mower fits handily in a garage or shed for storage.

-- The 382cc OHV engine is known for durability and provides a clean performance.
+- The 28 HP Commercial OHV engine is known for durability and provides a clean performance.

 - An adjustable blade height allows you to select the best height for your cutting needs.